Large Deviations Principle for the tagged empirical field of a general interacting gas: Proof of Proposition

 \section{Proof of Proposition \ref{LDPnoninteracting}}

 We now turn to prove Proposition \ref{LDPnoninteracting}, which is a particular case of Theorem \ref{LDPbeta1N}.
 This proposition will be a necessary step in the proof of Theorem \ref{LDPbeta1N}.

-{The starting point of the proof is a Proposition found in \cite{leble2017large}, which states an LDP for particles distributed according to a homogeneous Poisson process of intensity $1$.
-Most of the proof will be about extending this result to a general in-homogeneous Poisson Point Process.
-More specifically, this proof will require two results, which can be found in \cite{leble2017large}.}

-The first result allows us to focus only on the local behaviour of a point process, by approximating an arbitrary point configuration, by its restriction to a compact set. \begin{lemma} For any $\delta>0$ there exists an $R>0$ such that
+The proof will require a previous result from \cite{leble2017large} that allows us to focus only on the local behaviour of a point process, by approximating an arbitrary point configuration, by its restriction to a compact set. \begin{lemma} For any $\delta>0$ there exists an $R>0$ such that

 \end{lemma}

 \begin{proof} See \cite{leble2017large}, Lemma 2.1. \end{proof}

 It is clear that, given $C \in {\rm Config}$, we can find $R$ satisfying equation \eqref{eq:localizationpoints}.
 The point of Lemma \ref{lem:lebser1} is that is shows that there exists an $R$ such that equation \eqref{eq:localizationpoints} holds \emph{for all} $C \in {\rm Config}$.